Sfengus

-According to John Skylitzes, Sfengus or Sphengos was a brother of Knyaz Vladimir I of Kiev.
+According to John Skylitzes, Sfengus or Sphengos was a brother of Vladimir I of Kiev.
 Sfengus was a leader in the joint Byzantine-Kievan campaign to depose Georgius Tzul, the last recorded khagan of the Khazars.

 Though identified as a brother of Vladimir I of Kiev, some historians such as Simon Franklin and Jonathan Shepard hypothesize that he is identical with Mstislav of Tmutarakan, Vladimir's son.